Chart Color Schemes

 Infrastructure

-Burton has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally
+Burton has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified five projects that could impact the region.
-Notable ones are Riverlea Estate, Strategic Growth Framework - Waterloo Corner and Bolivar Corridor, Lot C Paralowie Land Development, and Edinburgh Defence Precinct Mid-Term Refresh.
-The following list outlines those most relevant.
+Five projects identified by AreaSearch are expected to influence the local area's performance: Riverlea Estate, Strategic Growth Framework - Waterloo Corner and Bolivar Corridor, Lot C Paralowie Land Development, and Edinburgh Defence Precinct Mid-Term Refresh.
+These projects are considered most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.